api-platform/docs/core/filters.md

                 class: App\Filter\UserFilter
 ```

-Done: Doctrine will automatically filter all "UserAware" entities!
+Done: Doctrine will automatically filter all `UserAware`entities!

 Using PHP attributes, there is no need to add a listener for every request that initializes the Doctrine filter with the current user in your bundle services declaration file.